-Here's a great recipe on how to make a scrumptious sponge cake without the use of butter/margarine.
+Here's a great recipe on how to make a scrumptious milk and butter-free sponge cake.

 In Spain, it's normal for people to make their sponge cakes without the use of butter/ margarine, or milk!